aws-samples/aws-service-catalog-tools-workshop/workshop/content/40-reinvent2019/100-task-1/100-create-the-control.md

 We are going to perform the following steps:

-- define a product with a version and a portfolio
+- define a product with a version and a portfolio in a hub account
 - add the source code for the product
 - provision that product into a spoke account

-The "hub" AWS account is the source of truth for our AWS Service Catalog products.
-"Spoke" AWS accounts are consumers of these products.
+The hub AWS Account is the source of truth for our AWS Service Catalog products.
+Spoke AWS accounts are consumers of these products, you can think of them as accounts that need governance controls applied.
+For this workshop, we are using the same account as both the hub and spoke for simplicity; in a multi-account setup, these could be separate AWS Accounts and Regions.

 ## Step by step guide